neuronsimulator/nrn/pythonbasics.rst

                 my_str += " " + self.phone
             print my_str

+By convention, the first letter of a class name is capitalized.
 Notice in the class definition above that the object can contain fields, which are used within the class as "self.field".
 This field can be another method in the class, or another object of another class.

 Let's make a couple instances of Contact.